 From the outside looking in, there may have seemed nothing superficially special about young Dwain Edward Wilkinson from Trout, West Virginia.

 Born September 15, 1912, Dwain entered the world into a family that was already well known within their community.
-His father and grandfathers had been Justices of the Peace, and it was at first expected that Dwain would follow in their footsteps.
-He even served as a law clerk briefly before deciding the family business was not his calling.
+His father was and his grandfather had been Justices of the Peace.
+He even served as the recording clerk for his father.

 Yet, for young Dwain, he already knew what he did not want to do for a living.
 He did not want to work in an office or a courtroom.
-He wanted to work outside and with his hands.
+He wanted to work outside with his hands.
 He had no desire to hold public office.
-This, at times, frustrated his parents.
 Then came a fateful visit from a man who would introduce himself as an instructor from what was then known as Potomac State School.
 That man’s name was Raymond Dennison, who most people knew simply as R.L.
 Both R.L. and his wife, Edna Sturm Dennison, were teachers.
 R.L. would eventually become the Chair of the Department of Agriculture at Potomac State.

 “Mr. Dennison came to the house to visit the family and was talking about his position at Potomac State then,” said Dwain’s son, John Wilkinson, himself a 1978 alum who graduated from the Forestry Department.
 (John continued his education in the College of Agriculture and Forestry at WVU Morgantown and received his bachelor’s degree in agricultural education in 1982 and his master’s degree in education in 1986.
-He retired from a position with the Department of Homeland Security in 2014 and lives in Hardeeville, SC, where he currently serves as the Potomac State College Alumni Board Treasurer.
+He retired from a position with the Department of Homeland Security in 2014 and lives in Hardeeville, SC.
 But it was one meaningful alum where he says his inspiration lies – his father.)

-“Well, Mr. Dennison came to the house, and they all met with him.
-My grandfather, my father, my uncles, and Mr. Dennison ended up talking to Dad, and he remained an important influence in Dad’s life for a lifetime after that.
+“Well, Mr. Dennison came to the house and ended up talking to Dad.
+He remained an important influence in Dad’s life for a lifetime after that.
 In fact, Dad thought so much of the Dennison family that when he and my mom honeymooned, they spent part of that time visiting the Dennisons at their home.”

-Today, Wilkinson’s original college transcripts from 1932 and 1933 and his notebooks from his time spent on campus are archived as part of the special collections at the Mary Shipper Library.
+Today, Wilkinson’s original college transcripts from 1932 and 1933 are in the Registrar's Vault, and a notebook from his time spent on campus is archived as part of the special collections at the Mary Shipper Library.

-“Dad studied and earned a Dairy Technology Certificate, which involved on-campus coursework for a year and one or two years of field work experience after classes to complete his certification requirement,” said John.
-“He played tennis while there, not sure if it was pleasure or on a school team.
+“Dad studied and earned a Dairy Production Certificate, which involved on-campus coursework for a year and two years of fieldwork experience after classes to complete his certification requirement,” said John.
+“He played tennis while there, not sure if it was for pleasure or on a school team.
 The tennis courts are where Academy Hall is now.
-Dad worked on the farm at PSC starting in 1932.
+Dad worked on the farm at PSS starting in 1932.
 I remember him saying he had a roommate at the college, and they lived in a house together.
-That house is now someone’s garage in Keyser.”
+That house is now someone’s garage near Barnes Street in Keyser.”

-But the barn on campus, where young Dwain Wilkinson studied and worked, still stands on campus.
+But the barn on campus, where young Dwain Wilkinson studied and worked, still stands.

 “Dad milked in the barn there.
 It has been renovated but is still there,” said John.
 “The bull was in a stall at the rear of the barn.
 The cows were in dairy stanchions for milking.
 Strangely, when I came home at break, one of my fellow students called me by the nickname they gave me in the fall of 1976.
 Dad’s face looked surprised.
 It was the same nickname (Wilke) he had been given in 1933 by his fellow students.”